alexandertrefz/essence/packages/website/optimisations.md

 - **Integer**, where the receiver AND the Argument are exactly `Integer`:
   `isLessThan`, `isGreaterThan`, `isLessThanOrEqualTo`,
   `isGreaterThanOrEqualTo`, `is`, `isNot`, and `add`, `subtract`, `multiply`.
-  The comparisons become JavaScript's own operators over the bigints; the arithmetic becomes the operation inside the branded literal `Integer.createInteger` would have built, so `a::subtract(b)` — which is `@::add(other::negate())` — is one allocation where it was two, and no call.
+  The comparisons become JavaScript's own operators, which decide the mathematical order across both of a hybrid Integer's representations without converting either side.
+The arithmetic becomes the operation inside the branded literal `Integer.createInteger` would have built, wrapped in the guard `hybrid-integers` describes: both operands held as numbers, the double answer inside safe range, and a call to `Integer.sum`, `Integer.difference` or `Integer.product` where either fails.
+So `a::subtract(b)` — which is `@::add(other::negate())` — is one allocation where it was two, and no call on the path that is taken.
 - **NonZeroInteger**: `multiply`, and only that one — the Namespace declares nothing else.
-A checked refinement is erased before the first pass runs, so what a call of it holds is two Integers with bigints in them, and the Method it would have reached is Integer's own product re-exported under the refined Namespace's name.
+A checked refinement is erased before the first pass runs, so what a call of it holds is two ordinary Integers, and the Method it would have reached is Integer's own product re-exported under the refined Namespace's name.
 Same operator, same operands, same answer: the evidence was spent while compiling and there is nothing left of it to run.